LoRd123545/cli-mini-framework/README.md

 This project is mini framework for building cli apps fast, it enforces some best practices.

-To create basic cli app, you need to instanitiate `CliApp` class, and then on use `command` method on created object.
+To create basic cli app, you need to instanitiate `CliApp` with command line arguments (\*`process.argv`), and then on use `command` method on created object.
 To `command` you need to pass in a string (It will look for that string in arguments given, when sandbox was run, and if it is found then it will execute a callback).
 You have to call `end` function with callback as paramater, to separate different paths and ensure that callback is called.
 [Example](./sandbox/index.ts)

+- Make sure to exclude arguments that are passed automatically.
+Look at [Example](./sandbox/index.ts)

 # Usage